 The Annual Household Hazardous Waste Collection event is conducted on the second Saturday in April between the times of 9:00 a.m. and 1:00 p.m.
 The next Household Goods and Hazardous Waste Day is currently scheduled for Saturday, April 8, 2023.

 For hazardous waste disposal the rest of the year, you can look up approved hazardous waste haulers at Less is More, or find information on recycling specific items here.

 Beverage Container Recycling Center

-The recycling center located behind Albertson’s supermarket in Casitas Plaza will reopen on Monday, July 20 and begin accepting beverage containers eligible for redemption.
-The center will be operated by Ponce Recycling, and open hours are Monday through Saturday from 9 a.m. to 5 p.m.
+The recycling center located behind Albertson’s supermarket in Casitas Plaza accepts beverage containers eligible for redemption.
+The center is operated by Ponce Recycling, and open hours are Monday through Saturday from 9 a.m. to 5 p.m.
 Customers will be paid for glass, aluminum and plastic beverage containers labeled for California redemption.

 Bulky Item Pickup

 As part of the Franchise Agreement, residential trash collection services include two free bulky item pickups each calendar year.
 To schedule, please call E.J.
 Harrison & Sons at 805-647-1414.
 If you are located outside of City limits, contact your waste hauler for more information.

 Multi-family customers (dwellings with five or more units) are also eligible for a certain number of free bulky item pickups each year.
 Tenants should work with their property manager or landlord to arrange for pickup.

 Commercial customers may arrange for bulky item collection for a fee.
 If you are a multi-family or commercial customer, please contact the account holder or property manager and have them arrange for bulky item pickup.